ImadAmahmid/awesome-bank/docker-compose/postgres/readme.md

   temporarily deactivated.
 - Banks: 2 banks will be run using the same configuration to target the same database instance.

+- Kafka schema registery and brokers along with zookeper!

 # How to run?

 #### spin up maven install